Introduction of Xi Hong Hua:Crocus,Saffron or Stigma Croci.

 (1).Crocus sativus L.

-Botanical description: The plant is commonly known as Fān Hónɡ Huā, Xī Hónɡ Huā, Zàng Hónɡ Huā.
+a plant of Crocus sativus L. with a purple flower bud and green leaves grow in grass field Botanical description: Crocus sativus L is commonly known as Fān Hónɡ Huā, Xī Hónɡ Huā, Zàng Hónɡ Huā.
 The Crocus is a perennial herb.
-The bulb is oblate globose, ca. 3 cm in diameter, covered with yellowish-brown membranous envelope.
-Leaves are basal, 9~15, striate, grayish-green, 15~20 cm long, 2~3 mm wide, margin reversed; The base of the leaf plexus is covered with 4~5 membranous sheathed leaves.
+The bulb is oblate, about 3 cm in diameter, enveloped by a yellowish-brown membrane.
+Leaves are basal, 9~15 leaves, strip-shaped, celadon (sage green), 15~20 cm long, 2~3 mm wide, margin is reflexed; The base of the leaf tuft is wrapped by 4~5 membranous sheathed leaves.

-Ecological Environment: The plant was native to Persia and the Mediterranean, Asia Minor, and Iran, it is cultivated in the southwest of China.
+flowering plants of Crocus sativus L. with purple flowers grow in a sunny grass field Ecological Environment: The plant was native to Persia and the Mediterranean area, Asia Minor, and Iran, it is cultivated in the southwest of China.
 Crocuses are thought to be native to the Mediterranean, Asia Minor, and Iran.
-It was planted in Iran and Kashmir and is believed to have been introduced into China later, and was recorded in the Compendium of Materia Medica (1552~1578).
+It was planted in Iran and Kashmir and is believed to have been introduced into China later, and it was recorded in the Compendium of Materia Medica (1552~1578).
 The main cultivation centers of early-stage are Silesia and Asia minor.
 It was recorded in an English medical book of the 10th century.
-It ever disappeared in Western Europe until the crusaders reintroduced it, and for many periods saffron was worth more than its weight in gold and is still the most valuable spice in the world today.
-The herb is mainly distributed in Iran, France, Italy's Apennines mountains, and Sicily, Kashmir, Xizang of China.
+It ever disappeared in Western Europe until the Crusaders reintroduced it, and for a long period saffron worth more than its weight in gold and is still the most valuable spice in the world today.
+The herb is mainly distributed in Iran, France, Italy's Apennines mountains, and Sicily, Kashmir, and Xizang of China.
 Iran is the biggest Crocus producer in the world today.

-Growth characteristics: The plant Crocus sativus prefers a warm and humid climate, afraid of heat, cold.
-Seedlings can withstand a low temperature of about -10 °C (Celsius, or 14 degrees Fahrenheit); the flowering temperature is 14~20 °C (Celsius, or 57.2~68 degrees Fahrenheit), the soil temperature is 14~15 °C (Celsius, or 57.2~59 degrees Fahrenheit); The optimum temperature for the growth of the above ground part is 15 °C (Celsius, or 59 degrees Fahrenheit).
-Better to choose sunny, loose, and fertile land.
-A sandy loam rich in humus and well-drained is preferable.
-Avoid continuous cropping, avoid waterlogging.
+a big flower of Crocus sativus L. with three reddish stigma Growth characteristics: The plant Crocus sativus prefers a warm and moist climate, is afraid of heat, and is tolerant to cold.
+Seedlings can withstand a low temperature of about -10 °C (Celsius, or 14 degrees Fahrenheit); the flowering temperature is 14~20 °C (Celsius, or 57.2~68 degrees Fahrenheit), the soil temperature suitable for growth is 14~15 °C (Celsius, or 57.2~59 degrees Fahrenheit); The optimum temperature for the growth of the above-ground part is 15 °C (Celsius, or 59 degrees Fahrenheit).
+It is appropriate to choose a sunny field, loose and fertile, humus-rich sandy loam with good drainage for cultivation.
+Avoid continuous cropping, and avoid waterlogging.

-Characters of herbs: The complete stigma is linear, the apex is wider, tapering down into a tail shape, the edge of the apex has irregular teeth, and the lower end is a residual yellow flower branch.
-It is about 2.5 cm long and 1.5 mm in diameter.
-Purple or dark reddish-brown, slightly shiny.
-The herb is light, the texture of the herb is soft, brittle, and easily broken after drying.
-When the stigma is put into water, it will swell.
-It can be seen that the orange-yellow color drops linearly and gradually spreads, and the water is dyed yellow.
-There is no precipitation, and the stigma is trumpet-shaped with short slits.
+some dried reddish herb stigmas of Crocus,Saffron Characters of herbs: The complete stigma is linear, the apex is broad and big, tapering down to a tail shape, the edge of the apex is irregularly serrated, and the lower end is a residual yellow style.
+It is about 2.5 cm long, and 1.5 mm in diameter.
+Violet red or reddish dark brown, slightly glossy.
+The herb is light, the texture of the herb is floppy and soft, crisp, and easily broken when it is dried.
+When the stigma is put into water, it is swollen, there are orange-yellow color drops linearly and gradually spreads, and the water is dyed yellow, there is no deposit, and the stigma is trumpet-shaped with short cracks.
 The herb has a peculiar odor, it tastes slightly irritating and slightly bitter.
-The herb of better grade is long, purple-red, moist, and shiny, with few yellow styles, tastes spicy and cool.
+The herb of a better grade is long, violet red, moistening, and glossy, with few yellow styles, and tastes spicy and cool.

 Pharmacological actions: ①.anticoagulant effect; ②.exciting uterine effect; ③.lower blood pressure and stimulate breathing; ④. treatment of experimental glomerulonephritis; ⑤.anti-tumor effect; ⑥.influence on learning and memory; ⑦.other effects:enhance the immune response function,lower cholesterol level(hypolipemic),choleretic effect, adaptogen activity, anti-stress, antifatigue effect, and so on.